Stephen1237/Instacart-Online-Grocery-Delivery-Pickup-Service-Analytics/README.md

 # Instacart-Online-Grocery-Delivery-Pickup-Service-Analytics
 This Business Intelligence capstone project analyzes Instacart's sales and operations using SQL and Power BI.
 It uncovers insights into revenue, customer behavior, product performance, demand trends, and profitability, providing data-driven recommendations to optimize inventory, staffing, marketing, and overall business performance and growth.

-Below is a comprehensive, portfolio-ready **Markdown** project report based on your uploaded presentation.
-It is structured to meet professional Business/Data Analyst documentation standards and is suitable for **GitHub, Notion, Medium, or a professional portfolio**.

 ---

 # Instacart Online Grocery Delivery & Pickup Service Analytics